 College.
 The Way It Should Be.

-IHS Summer Seminars will engage your mind and inspire you like no other college experience.
+Summer Seminars will engage your mind and inspire you like no other college experience.
 Sessions will explore the ideas of a free society using history, economics, philosophy, and other disciplines, offering new insights and inspiration for tackling many societal issues.
-You’ll discuss and debate ideas with enthusiastic faculty and students from around the world throughout the day and enjoy socials late into the night.
+You’ll discuss and debate ideas with enthusiastic faculty and students, throughout the day, and enjoy socials late into the night.

-Over the course of the seminar, you’ll build critical thinking skills, gain access to a great interdisciplinary network, and discover potential career possibilities, all while learning about the ideas that helped bring about global prosperity, greater human equality before the law, religious tolerance and freedom, women’s suffrage, and more.
+During the course of the seminar, you’ll build critical thinking skills, gain access to a great network, and discover career possibilities, all while learning about the ideas that help bring about global prosperity, greater human equality before the law, religious tolerance and freedom, women’s suffrage, and more.